 Canada - Morocco Relations

-Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an embassy in Ottawa.
-Morocco also has a consulate general and a cultural centre in Montreal.
+Canada is represented in Morocco by the Embassy of Canada in Rabat.
+In Canada, Morocco is represented by an embassy in Ottawa, as well as a consulate general in Montreal.
 Montreal and Casablanca are connected by year-round non-stop flights operated by both Air Canada and Royal Air Maroc.

 Canada's commercial activity in Morocco is diversified, focusing on trade and investment; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
+In 2018, Morocco was Canada’s 54th largest bilateral trade partner, and Canada’s fourth largest bilateral trade partner in Africa.
 Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructures, mining, clean technologies, defense and security, agriculture, aerospace and education.
-Canada and Morocco are presently negotiating a free trade agreement.
-In 2016, our bilateral trade totalled over $767.0 million.
+In 2018, our bilateral trade totalled over $907.3.0 million, an increase of 10.9% since 2017.
 Major drivers of Morocco’s economy include agriculture, tourism and mining (phosphates).
 An emerging high-end manufacturing sector (aerospace, automotive) is also present in the country.
-Morocco was Canada's 55th largest bilateral trade partner in 2016.
 Morocco is one of the priority countries identified in the Canadian strategy regarding international education.

-Canada’s development assistance to Morocco dates from 1963, with annual bilateral disbursements now averaging $8 million.
+Canada’s development assistance to Morocco dates from 1963.
+Over the last 10 years, Canada has contributed over $80 million in development assistance to Morocco.
 The ultimate outcome sought by Canada’s development assistance to Morocco is to help provide greater prosperity and a better future for young Moroccans, especially the most disadvantaged.
-Current programming focuses on human dignity, particularly through gender equality and the empowerment of women and girls, and a growth that works for everyone.
+Current development assistance programming ranges between $5 and $8 million per year and focuses on human dignity, particularly through gender equality and the empowerment of women and girls, and growth that works for everyone.
 Projects help to (i) improve youth employability and education and meet labour market needs, and (ii) support women’s economic empowerment, opening of markets, and the green economy.

 The programming is aligned with Morocco’s priority reforms and the Government of Canada’s priorities in relation to development assistance.
 Gender equality is a major theme, and all projects must directly address issues related to women’s rights.